kostadindev/human-tools/README.md

    - Your changes are automatically saved!

 4. **Reset to Default:**
-   - If you want to start over, click "Reset Diagram" button in the diagram tab
+   - If you want to start over, click "Reset" button in the diagram tab
-   - This restores the original: Orchestrator → Agent 1, Agent 2, Human
+   - This restores the original: Orchestrator → Analytical, Creative, Human

 ### Example Use Cases